Growing a beard is easy. Maintaining a healthy, soft, and well-groomed beard is where most men struggle.

-If your beard feels itchy, looks uneven, or just refuses to grow the way you want, the issue usually isn’t genetics — it’s your routine.
+If your beard feels itchy, looks uneven, or refuses to grow the way you want, the issue usually isn’t genetics — it’s your routine.

 The truth is simple: